The Old Woman with the Knife

-The Old Woman with the Knife is a 2025 South Korean action thriller film directed by Min Kyu-dong.
-The film, based on the novel of the same name by Gu Byeong-mo, follows Hornclaw (Lee Hye-young), a legendary assassin in her 60s who specialises in eliminating the scum of the Earth.
+The Old Woman with the Knife is a 2025 South Korean action thriller film directed and co-written by Min Kyu-dong, based on the novel of the same name by Gu Byeong-mo.
+It stars Lee Hye-young as a legendary assassin with declining health, and Kim Sung-cheol as a threatening, unhinged assassin obsessed with her.

 The film premiered at the 75th Berlin International Film Festival on February 20, 2025 as part of Berlinale Special programme.

 Synopsis

-In 1975, Hornclaw was street urchin adopted by a kind couple who owned a diner and she worked as helper in the diner.
+In 1975, Hornclaw was a street urchin adopted by a kind couple who owned a diner and she worked as helper in the diner.
 A US soldier assaulted and tried to rape Hornclaw but Hornclaw killed him in self-defense.
-The husband, Ji-wo discovered it and revealed himself to be an assassin of an underground organization masqueraded as a pest control company dedicated to remove people who are considered 'vermins' in society.
-He covered up her crime and trained her to become an assassin with codenamed Nail.
+The husband, Ji-wo discovered it and revealed himself to be an assassin of an underground organization masqueraded as a pest control company dedicated to remove people who are considered "vermins" in society.
+He covered up her crime and trained her to become an assassin codenamed "Nail."
 Eventually, Ji-wo's assassin life took a toll on him as his enemies killed his wife and child.
 Ji-wo sought out the gang that killed his wife and son but was killed due to overwhelming numbers of gangster after dispatching several of them.
 Hornclaw came and killed the remaining gang.
 Seeing the demise of her mentor's family, Hornclaw swore to not have any attachments.

-Decades later, Hornclaw is now a seasoned assassin in her sixties and has become a legendary figure in the underworld who is renown for quietly assassinating target with her poisoned-tipped hair pin.
-She has been dissatisfied with the organization directions in the present day as they are now act more like a pure assassin-for-hire organization than a noble assassin organization.
+Decades later, Hornclaw is now a seasoned assassin in her sixties and has become a legendary figure in the underworld who is known for quietly assassinating targets with her poisoned-tipped hair pin.
+She has been dissatisfied with the organization directions in the present day as they now act more like a pure assassin-for-hire organization than a noble assassin organization.
 She faces upheaval when Bullfight, a skilled young hitman, seeks to partner with her.
 Unaware of his true identity, she fails to recognize their past connection.
 As tensions rise, their relationship spirals into a deadly confrontation fueled by vengeance and survival.